robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-05-27-setting-up-a-rails-plugin-with-rspec-and-cucumber.markdown

 require File.expand_path("../../spec/dummy/config/environment", __FILE__)
 ```

 One minor problem, we cannot run `rake spec`.
-This has to do with the absence
+This has to do with the absence of
-of the RSpec task in the Rakefile, I'll look fix this later.
-In the meantime,
+the RSpec task in the Rakefile, I'll look at this in a later post.
+In the
-we can run our tests using `rspec` (or `bundle exec rspec`).
+meantime, we can run our tests using `rspec` (or `bundle exec rspec`).

 Now, let's show that the setup worked by writing an initial first spec.